Parthib-git/A-Voyage-into-LLMs-SoC-2025/PDF Chatbot using RAG/README.md

 # PDF CHATBOT USING RAG

 An interactive chatbot that allows users to upload a PDF, process its content, and ask questions to get relevant answers based on the document.
-Built using Gradio, LangChain, HuggingFace Transformers, and ChromaDB.
 Primarily build and tested in Google Colab using T4 Tesla GPU.

 ---
 ## Features